ygaitonde/anki-cli/README.md

 cargo run -- english --input words_en.txt
 ```

-Each word yields a cloze card with `{{c1:: ... }}` syntax, a Hindi translation shown on the back, and an optional hint.
+Each word yields a cloze card with `{{c1:: ... }}` syntax, an English explanation on the back, and an optional hint surfaced via Anki's built-in "Show Hint" link.

 ### Interactive mode